 Mr Gregory Smith – Sponsor-Appointed Governor; Member of the Curriculum and Standards Committee; Member of the Admissions Committee; SEND Link Governor; Appointed February 2019

 Gregory became a governor at The UCL Academy after having lived nearby for the past few years and in wanting to contribute to the excellent Academy.
 Gregory is a civil servant in Westminster, and spends most of his time focused on Government regulations.
 Gregory has a strong interest in data analysis, and hopes that his skill set will bring value to the Governing Board, and the school.

-Ms Jade Huang – Sponsor-Appointed Governor; Appointed January 2019; Member of the Curriculum and Standards Committee; Appointed January 2019
+Ms Jade Huang – Sponsor-Appointed Governor; Member of the Curriculum and Standards Committee; Appointed January 2019

 Jade is a registered architect working on public, community and education projects with AAB architects.
 Alongside this she teaches at the Welsh School of Architecture, Cardiff University, and has an on-going interest in the pedagogical fields within the arts, design and technology.
 She firmly believes in an education that engages across subjects offering broad perspectives for a fast-changing society, and is committed to the UCL Academy’s energetic vision and learning philosophy.
 Jade’s previous experience include healthcare, higher education, housing and public arts projects with Stanton Williams architects.
 She has spent time working in Beijing, and has taught workshops with Crisis Skylight, the Glasgow School of Art as well as various secondary schools as part of the RIBA Ambassadors programme.